Drinking local isn’t just something we say.

 Small batch whiskey doesn’t come much better (or more local) than the stuff produced by this veteran-owned distillery.
 Its Silver Sweet Corn Whiskey might be the most well-known variety.
 Don’t sleep on the cinnamon flavor of Hoosier Sweet Heat, especially during winter.

-Ironhand is the only production vineyard in St. Joseph County — there are several in southwest Michigan, if you're thinking about a regional getaway — and its wine bar has a fantastic location, across from the South Bend Farmers Market next to the St. Joseph River.
+Ironhand is the only production vineyard in St. Joseph County and its wine bar has a fantastic location, across from the South Bend Farmers Market next to the St. Joseph River.
 Its vintages are many: chardonnay, rosé, pinot noir, Moscato, Riesling and more.